supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

   <summary>Tips for swift</summary>
   <p>In order to kill all the mutants try this options:</p>

-    - Generate a nuw random number list
+    - Generate a new random number list
-    - Increase the number of game
+    - Increase the number of games
-    - Increase the number of players
+    - Increase the number of players per game

   <p>Remember that you have to create a new golder master after any modification of the test.</p>
 </details>